asiopueo/05_Vehicle-Detection/README.md

 ## Functionality of the Program

-The saved classifier will be saved as `./my_classifier.pkl` by default in order to avoid training it every time during intensive periods of testing.
+The saved classifier will be saved as `./classifier.pkl` (large training set) or as `./classifier_smallset.plk` (small training set).
+Analogously, the scaler will be saved as `./scaler.pkl` or `./scaler_smallset.pkl`, respectively.
+By default in order to avoid training it every time during intensive periods of testing.
 Saving the linear classifier has been enabled through the ` module`.
 Additional options are training the classifier with either the small set or the large set.

 ```